u-aaa/Anagrams/README.md

 ```

 ## Implementation details
-This project was developed using FastApi and PostgresDB.
+This project was written in Python3 using FastApi framework.
+The data is stored in PostgresDB.

+## Additional Features
+Some additional features I think can be implemented in the program.
+- Check if a word exists in the dictionary.
+- Get anagrams for phrases and sentences.
+- Get words with most anagrams by length of words.

 Note that a word is not considered to be its own anagram.